 We encountered a number of challenges during the Pilot phase:

-- We had to deal with the complexity of ensuring a positive client experience across multiple protocols, applications, and networks.
+- We were confronted with with the complexity of ensuring a positive client experience across multiple protocols, applications, and networks.

-- We had to edit our pre-migration communications to ensure that a general audience could understand all our messages.
+- We had to edit our pre-migration communications to ensure that a general audience could understand all related messages.

 - There were initial onboarding issues due to limited egress proxy capacity in the internal network.

-- There was an impact on Helpdesk and the user experience due to limited proactive monitoring of the email service with a tool such as System Center Operations Manager (Operations Manager).
-This meant that if a service outage occurred, we were not notified with a custom alert, so we could not reach out to users quickly enough to prevent calls to Helpdesk.
+- There was an impact on Helpdesk and the user experience, due to limited proactive monitoring of the email service with a tool such as System Center Operations Manager (Operations Manager).
+This meant that if a service outage occurred, we weren’t notified with a custom alert, so we couldn’t reach out to users quickly enough to prevent calls to Helpdesk.

-- We had to mitigate some negative assumptions about the service, which caused some users to opt out of migration.
+- We were tasked with mitigating negative assumptions about the service, which caused some users to opt out of migration.

-In the hybrid (cross-premises) deployment, Azure Active Directory did not always synchronize in a timely manner.
+In the hybrid (cross-premises) deployment, Azure Active Directory didn’t always synchronize in a timely manner.
 We had to manually replicate cross-premises items including dynamic distribution groups and Send As mailbox permissions.